Sukhumi: Religion

 Most of the inhabitants belong to the Orthodox and Armenian Apostolic Churches, Islam and the Abkhaz traditional religion.

 Culture

 Main sights

 Sukhumi theatres which offer classical and modern performances, with the theatre season lasting from September to June.
 Several galleries and museums exhibit modern and historical Abkhaz visual art.
-Sukhumi Botanical Garden was established in 1840 and is one of the oldest botanical gardens in the Caucasus.
+Sukhumi Botanical Garden was established in 1840 to introduce new plants to the Caucasus.